-9.3.4 Internal Reference Voltage
+9.3.3 Internal Reference Voltage

 The device has an internal resistor divider from the analog supply $V_S$ that determines the zero-current output voltage, $V{OUT,0A}$ .
-This zero-current output level along with sensitivity determine the measurable input current range of the device, and allows for unidirectional or bidirectional sensing, as described in the Absolute Maximum Ratings table.
-The TMCS1101AxB-Q1 variants have a zero-current output set by Equation 16, while the TMCS1101AxU-Q1 devices have a zero-current output voltage set by Equation 17.
+This zero-current output level, along with sensitivity, determines the measurable input current range of the device and allows for unidirectional or bidirectional sensing as described in Absolute Maximum Ratings.
+The TMCS1108AxB-Q1 variants have a zero-current output set by Equation 16, while the TMCS1108AxU-Q1 devices have a zero-current output voltage set by Equation 17.